about the DAAA

 Education has been a hallmark of both of the directory's founders and their vibrant support for NOMA has made the transition a logical and welcome one.
 They remain involved with the directories evolution.

 Not only is NOMA hosting and maintaining the original directory but it is also in the middle of plans for a broader, more detailed effort to create a data-rich resource for the entire industry.
 The next generation database has entered the development phase.
-Landscape architects, educators and authors will be added back in, as they were in the original DAAA and there will be a purposeful expansion of data areas to provide more detailed demographics about not just Black architects but the entire BIPOC spectrum.
+Landscape architects, educators and authors will be added back in, as they were in the original DAAA and there will be a purposeful expansion of data areas to provide more detailed demographics about not just Black architects but the entire multicultural spectrum.
+This is all poised for a 2023 arrival.